openstack-archive/tripleo-docs/doc/source/install/controlplane_backup_restore/01_undercloud_backup.rst

 The following command can be used to perform a backup of all data from the undercloud node::

-  sudo tar --ignore-failed-read -cf \
+  sudo tar --xattrs --ignore-failed-read -cf \
       UC-backup-`date +%F`.tar \
       /root/undercloud-all-databases.sql \
       /etc \